 For the children needing anesthesia.
 We typically have playtime while the care team gets ready for your child to receive anesthesia.
 We will use your child’s PICC line, central line, or port to administer the anesthesia, and you can be present with your child until they go to sleep.

 For the children who won’t need anesthesia.
 We do a lot more education about what’s going to happen, since they will be awake to experience the treatment process.
 While the proton beam won’t be delivering radiation for the whole 20-60 minutes, there is a lot of set up and positioning involved, and lying still is important.
 We can talk about ways to make this easier and can practice if your child has concerns.

 The same team of radiation therapists will work with your child every day to provide consistency and help ease anxiety.

 Once your child has begun proton therapy, a child life specialist will help them reflect on the experience.
 What was your first treatment like?
 Was it easier or harder to hold still than you thought?
 What are you looking forward to doing after you are finished with proton therapy?

 When we take the time to process, patients often match a feeling to their experiences.
 This allows them to see more clearly the progress they are making, the challenges they have overcome, and what they can look forward to when they finish.
 We can also facilitate or suggest various projects to further process these feelings and to have something tangible to remember.

 We offer supportive conversation about the side effects patients may experience.
 While there are fewer side effects with proton therapy than traditional radiation, they may experience fatigue, minor hair loss, and skin irritation at the treated site.
-These conversations can help your child understand any changes happening to her body and identify how it might make her feel.
+These conversations can help them understand any changes happening to their bodies and identify how it might make them feel.